gavinlyonsrepo/bashmultitool/README.md

 * Title : Bash Shell library file for commonly used functions.
-* Description: A Bash Shell library file for commonly used functions can be imported into shell scripts to create functional and colorful scripts and Terminal users interfaces
+* Description: A Bash Shell library file for commonly used functions can be imported into shell scripts to create functional and colorful scripts and Terminal users interfaces(TUI).
 * Author: Gavin Lyons

 Table of contents